Jure Travner

-Jure Travner (born 28 September 1985) is a Slovenian football defender who plays for Mura.
+Jure Travner (born 28 September 1985) is a Slovenian professional footballer who plays as a defender for Austrian lower-league club ASKÖ Jabing.

 Career

 Travner began his professional playing career with Celje in 2004.

 On 18 July 2009, Travner signed for Watford for an undisclosed fee on a two-year deal.
 Although considered a member of the first team squad, Travner failed to make an appearance for Watford in 2009–10.

 It was announced on 9 July 2010 that Travner would join St Mirren on a year-long loan.
 He scored his first St Mirren goal in the final minute against Aberdeen on 30 October to give the Saints a 2–1 win.
 Travner was released by Watford in January 2011, but then signed a contract to the end of the 2010–11 season with St Mirren.

 Travner was out of contract with St Mirren when he was signed by Bulgarian A PFG side Ludogorets Razgrad on 19 August 2011.
 On 31 October he made his league debut for Ludogorets, in their 3–0 win over Montana.

 In July 2013 Travner agreed to join Azerbaijan Premier League side FK Baku.

 Near the end of 2014, Travner joined English Championship side Reading on trial, playing in several behind closed doors friendlies for the club.
-On 22 January 2015 he signed for Reading on a short team contract until the end of the 2014–15 season, making his debut on 14 March in a 4–1 defeat to former club Watford.
+On 22 January 2015, he signed for Reading on a short team contract until the end of the 2014–15 season, making his debut on 14 March in a 4–1 defeat to former club Watford.
 Travner was released by Reading on 21 May 2015, and was then re-signed by Celje in July 2015.